PaulApivat/paulapivat/content/post/mlaas/index.md

 We have two endpoints, one basic "hello world" and the other calculate the area (i.e., width x height).

 This is saved in `App.py`.
-Then command to run this file is `python3 App.py`.
+The command to run this file is `$ python3 App.py`.
 The last line ensures the API is running locally on `localhost:5000`.

 ```
 from flask import Flask, request